-Yvonne's Plants is based in Gosport, Hampshire, and run by Yvonne, an avid gardener and allotmenteer, who has been busily growing her own food for around 30 years.
-It came about almost by accident really, back in 2010, with 2 paste tables at a local car-boot sale, as a way of shifting a few plants that were surplus to requirement in my back garden, but as with all things in the garden, it grew...
+Yvonne's Plants is based in Gosport, Hampshire, and run by Yvonne, an avid gardener and allotmenteer, who has been busily growing her own food for nearly 40 years.
+The business came about almost by accident really, back in 2010, with 2 paste tables at a local car-boot sale, as a way of shifting a few plants that were surplus to requirement in my back garden, but as with all things in the garden, it grew...

 In 2013 I approached the Bishops Waltham Garden Fair, told them my humble origins, and they took chance on me.
 The gamble paid off and I was blown away by the response from the gardening public.
 I couldn’t have survived the day without the help I had from family, fellow stall-holders and the organizing committee in helping me keep up with the volume of customers that day.
 It was on the strength of that one day that we then found ourselves being invited (at only 2 weeks notice) to the Stansted Park Garden Show, something I had never dreamed of at that point.
 2013 was certainly a baptism by fire, and each year things steadily got bigger.